On Small Types in Univalent Foundations: Maximal Points and Fixed Points

 It remains to prove that \(\hat{f}\) is a simulation.
 Because the defining properties of a simulation are propositions, we can use set quotient induction and it suffices to prove the following two things:

-\begin{enumerate}[(I)] \item If \(\alpha_i \initseg x \prec \alpha_j \initseg y\), then \(b_i^x \prec b_j^y\). \item If \(b \prec b_i^x\), then there exists \(j : I\) and \(y : \alpha_j\) such that \(\alpha_i \initseg x \prec \alpha_j \initseg y\) and \(b_j^y = b\). \end{enumerate} For (I), observe that if \(\alpha_i \initseg x \prec \alpha_j \initseg y\), then \(\beta \initseg b_i^x \prec \beta \initseg b_j^y\), from which \(b_i^x \prec b_j^y\) follows using~\cref{initseg-order}.
+\begin{enumerate}[(I)] \item If \(\alpha_i \initseg x \prec \alpha_j \initseg y\), then \(b_i^x \prec b_j^y\). \item If \(b \prec b_i^x\), then there exists \(j : I\) and \(y : \alpha_j\) such that \(\alpha_i \initseg y \prec \alpha_j \initseg x\) and \(b_j^y = b\). \end{enumerate} For (I), observe that if \(\alpha_i \initseg x \prec \alpha_j \initseg y\), then \(\beta \initseg b_i^x \prec \beta \initseg b_j^y\), from which \(b_i^x \prec b_j^y\) follows using~\cref{initseg-order}.
 For (II), suppose that \(b \prec b_i^x\).
 Because \(f_i\) (see item~\ref{assum2} above) is a simulation, there exists \(y : \alpha_i\) with \(y \prec x\) and \(f_i(y) = b\).
-By~\cref{initseg-order}, we get \(\alpha_i \initseg x < \alpha_i \initseg y\).
+By~\cref{initseg-order}, we get \(\alpha_i \initseg y \prec \alpha_i \initseg x\).
 Moreover, \(b_i^y = f_i(y) = b\), finishing the proof of~(II). \end{proof}

-In~\cref{sec:set-replacement} we saw that set replacement is equivalent to having small set quotients, so the following result immediately follows from the theorem above.
+In~\cref{sec:set-replacement} we saw that set replacement is equivalent to the existence of small set quotients, so the following result immediately follows from the theorem above.
 But the point is that an alternative construction without set quotients is available, if set replacement is assumed.

 \begin{thm} Assuming set replacement, the large ordinal \(\Ord_{\V}\) has suprema of families indexed by types in \(\V\). \end{thm}